 You want to start living up to your potential, you want to regain financial stability, you want to build back your self-esteem, and you want your life back.
 Unfortunately, when you are in the throes of active addiction, it can be difficult to consider all the benefits of getting sober.
 Addiction is a disease of denial, and those struggling with addiction will often (unwittingly) go to great lengths to convince themselves that professional help isn’t necessary.
 We’ve put together the most important and common reasons that those suffering from substance abuse disorders need to hear on the road to recovery.

 What Are the Reasons for Getting Sober?

 - You will be able to save money.
 Addiction is costly.
-You will be surprised by how quickly you become financially stable and independent once you enter into recovery.
+You will be surprised by how quickly you become financially stable and independent once you enter recovery.

 - You will finally have the opportunity to rebuild damaged interpersonal relationships.
-You will be able to be the daughter, or son, or mother, or father, or friend that you always knew you could be.
+You will be able to be the daughter, son, mother, father, or friend that you always knew you could be.
 The things that matter most in life – your loved ones – will once again be accessible.

 - You will be free – free to do what you want in life.
 When active in addiction, your choices are pretty limited.
-Finally, you will be able to live up to your full potential and reach your personal goals.
+Finally, you can live up to your full potential and reach your personal goals.

-- Once you get sober, you will be allowed to help others like you.
-You will be able to use your past experiences to help others get and stay sober.
+- Once you get sober, you can help others like you.
+You can use your past experiences to help others get and stay sober.
 There is nothing more beautiful or fulfilling than helping someone else.

 Absolute Awakenings – Addiction Recovery